 Employment relations in the Netherlands are mostly regulated by the Dutch Civil Code ('Burgerlijk Wetboek').
 An important principle of the employment provisions of the Dutch Civil Code is the protection of what is known as the weakest party, i.e. the employee.
-Apart from the Dutch Civil Code, regulations concerning labour law can be found in several other regulations and legislative acts, such as the Works Council Act and the Workings Conditions Act.
+Apart from the Dutch Civil Code, regulations concerning labour law can be found in several other regulations and legislative acts, such as the Works Council Act (Wet op de ondernemingsraden) and the Working Conditions Act (Arbowet).
 As a result of the unification of Europe, Dutch regulations are increasingly influenced by European treaties and case law of the European Court of Justice.
 Furthermore, employment regulations are laid down in the Collective Labour Agreements.